adamjames/adamjames.github.io/_posts/2015-02-09-around-the-web.md

 - aroundtheweb
 ---

-Interesting links and things I've seen and read over the last week (more or less):
+Here are some Interesting links and things I've seen and read over the last week (more or less).
+I'll make an effort to keep posting something like this every so often assuming nothing else takes its place.

-I'll post these occasionally as I have time to put them together.

 * [Crunchbang Linux][crunchbanglinux] closes its' doors.
 Luckily there's still [Archbang][archbanglinux].
 Thanks for the awesome distro [@corenominal][core-nominal], best of luck to you in your future endeavours!
 * [GnuPG][gnupg-donations] was running out of money, but the community rallied behind the project, with individual contributions raising [over €120,000][gnupg-donations-after], not including large donations from the Linux Foundation, payments processor Stripe and Facebook.
-* The courts ruled that British intelligence agency GHCQ's "full take" (i.e. metadata and *all* traffic) collection of all data transiting the UK was unlawful for seven years.
+* The courts ruled that British intelligence agency GHCQ's "full take" (i.e. metadata and *all* traffic) collection of all data transiting the UK was [unlawful for seven years][mass-surveillance-unlawful].
 * The Electronic Frontier Foundation has [won its four-year Freedom of Information Act lawsuit][eff-legal-basis-for-spying] over secret legal interpretations of a controversial section of the Patriot Act, including legal analysis of law enforcement and intelligence agency access to census records.
 * The U.S. Department of Justice apparently thinks 80% of *traffic* on the [Tor network][doj-tor-traffic] is child pornography.
 I don't even know what to think.
 * [Radim Řehůřek][radim] takes us on a guided introduction to [data science in Python][python-data-science].